Belden, North Dakota

 Belden is a ghost town located in Sikes Township in Mountrail County, North Dakota, United States.
 It is located along North Dakota Highway 8 between Stanley and the former town of Van Hook.
 The village was founded in 1904, and was reportedly named for W. L. Belden, North Dakota's Indian agent at-large who was stationed at Fort Berthold Indian Reservation at the time.

 History

 Belden was founded in 1904 by Finnish settlers when the area was still part of Ward County.
 The village never exceeded a population of more than 25.
 The post office was established in 1904 as well, and operated continuously until 1986 with the ZIP code of 58715.
 The Belden Store was considered a local landmark.
-Today, Belden has a population of about 20, with a couple of young families growing the number over the past decade.
+Today, Belden has a population of about 6 or 7.